 You can see the whole “overwhelmed” list with more information on each point HERE, and you’ll see that we moved some weeks around and combined some topics for the purposes of the 10-week baby step mini-challenge.

-Disclosure: There are affiliate links in this post to the summit and GNOWFGLINS from which I will earn some commission if you make a purchase.
+Disclosure: There are affiliate links in this post from which I will earn some commission if you make a purchase.
 See my full disclosure statement here.